3 - Customizing Codecov

 settings on the top right and ensure your default branch is

 Back on the dashboard, you will see some data relating to our recent commit.
 On the top is the coverage chart which will show you coverage change over time.
-Below that is a sunburst graph that highlights parts of the codebase that have low coverage.
-To the right of that are the most recent commits.
+To the right is a sunburst graph that highlights parts of the codebase that have low coverage.
 However, we will use the bottom section, the Fileviewer, to identify lines of code that haven’t been tested.

 calculator.py to see what line hasn’t been covered.